helinwang/dex/commands.md

     Each row is `SYMBOL,SUPPLY,DECIMALS`.
 BNB is generated as the native token by default, so no need to specify here.

 1. Start nodes.
-    The total node count is set to 3 and the group threshold is set to 2, so running 2 nodes is sufficient for the demonstration purpose.
+    The total node count is three, and the group threshold is two, so running two nodes is sufficient for the demonstration purpose.
     1. Start node 0 on port 9000, wallet RPC service is on port 12000
         ```
         $ ./node -c genesis/nodes/node-0 -genesis genesis/genesis.gob -port 9000 -rpc-addr ":12000"